sdimi98/XDAbot/README.md

 Generates replies that imitate the style of users’ past messages.

 - **Qwen3-based Chatbot:**\
-A chatbot that responds with an AI-generated message once pinged at the begining of a post.
+A chatbot that responds with an AI-generated message once pinged at the beginning of a post.

 - **/dice Command:**\
 A basic dice roll slash command if you ever need a quick dice roll.\